danielnechtan/www.nechtan.io/src/articles/openbsd_minimalist_desktop.md

 #### Xresources ####

 You could write a book, or at least a pamphlet, on styling X(7).
-[Callum Smith](https://www.c0ffee.net/blog/openbsd-on-a-laptop/) has some more complete configs, but the following ~/.Xresources file will at least get you started with a less-ugly xterm to use in cwm(1):
+[Cullum Smith](https://www.c0ffee.net/blog/openbsd-on-a-laptop/) has some more complete configs, but the following ~/.Xresources file will at least get you started with a less-ugly xterm to use in cwm(1):

     *visualBell: True
     xterm.loginShell: true